FlorenceHapgood/PixieLabs_TechTest/README.md

 -	The Dealer class deals the cards.
 -	The Calculator class works out who’s won.
 It also prints out a single or plural statement depending on who’s won (winner_or_winners_method).
 This does feel like a violation of the Single Responsibility Principle, but it seemed excessive to create a new class just for this simple method.
+- The Formatter class formats the scores to look nice.

 ### “Interesting” Decisions